MileHacker Logo

 • Shoulder Season (Apr & Sep): Fewer crowds, lower prices, but rising temperatures.

-• Low Season (May-Aug): Lowest prices, few tourists, but extreme heat and heavy monsoon rains.
+• Low Season (May-Aug): Lowest prices, few tourists, but very hot weather and heavy monsoon rains.

 Optimal Visit Period

 Plan your trip between October and March for the most pleasant weather.
-For an unique spiritual experience, consider attending the Magh Mela in January or February.
-Be prepared for large groups of people and increased expenses at these times.
+For an unique a contemplative experience, consider attending the Magh Mela in January or February.
+Be prepared for large groups of people and higher costs at these particular times.

 Visa & Entry Requirements